antonisdim/haystac/docs/index.rst

 Index building
 --------------

 For the first part of the analysis an index out of all the genomes that are included in our database needs to be build.
 This is a process that can take big amounts of memory based on the number and the complexity of the sequences that exist in our database.
-For that reason the user can specify the desired amount of memory resources available to rip and the program will try to build the required index.
+For that reason the user can specify the desired amount of memory resources available to haystack and the program will try to build the required index.
 This can be specified through the `--mem` flag, that can be appended to the any of the commands shown above.
 It is important to note that the memory specified needs to be in MB.
-It is also useful to mention that memory usage is less when more threads are provided to bowtie2 for index building, therefore when a user has enough resources they can think about allocating more threads to bowtie2 though the `rip config` module.
+It is also useful to mention that memory usage is less when more threads are provided to bowtie2 for index building, therefore when a user has enough resources they can think about allocating more threads to bowtie2 though the `haystack config` module.

 Database building modes
 -----------------------

 For the complete construction of a database, sequences need to be downloaded and subseqeuently indexed.
-The default mode of the module `rip database` is `build`, which downloads and indexes all the sequences that have been requested by the user.
+The default mode of the module `haystack database` is `build`, which downloads and indexes all the sequences that have been requested by the user.
-If a user would like to just download the sequences and index them later it is possible to do so, by specifying the flag `rip database --mode fetch`, to download the sequences first and then execute `rip database --mode index` in order to perform the indexing.
+If a user would like to just download the sequences and index them later it is possible to do so, by specifying the flag `haystack database --mode fetch`, to download the sequences first and then execute `haystack database --mode index` in order to perform the indexing.
 If mode `fetch` is run first the mode `index` should be run subsequently, and not mode `build`, otherwise an error will be raised.
 If the user would like to build the database in one step then mode `build` is the correct choice.

 Here is an example of building a database in two steps instead of one